Menu WordPress Plugins Recommendations

 Talking of styling, Max Mega Menu comes with nearly endless customization options.
-Fonts, sizes, colours, and icons are just the tip of the iceberg, with more than 100 customizations supported.
+Fonts, sizes, colors, and icons are just the tip of the iceberg, with more than 100 customizations supported.
 There are some great-looking CSS3 animations built in, too, making your menus even easier on the eye.

 If you’d prefer vertical menus to the traditional horizontal alignment, check out the Superfly plugin.
 It doubles up as a fantastic space saver, too, letting you use the full dimensions of the screen.

-The plugin ships with an icon library, tons of Google fonts, and full-colour customization.
+The plugin ships with an icon library, tons of Google fonts, and full-color customization.
 You can upload custom imagery for your menus, too — from a background image to the logo displayed at the menu top.
 Integrate widgets or shortcodes from other plugins, or create custom HTML styling.
-You can even customize the design, shape, and placement of the menu trigger button.
+You can customize the design, shape, and placement of the menu trigger button.

-If you like Superfly’s vertical menus but don’t have the budget, the Responsive Menu plugin may interest you.
+If you like Superfly’s vertical menus but don’t have the budget, the responsive menu plugin may interest you.
 This plugin builds great-looking vertical menus and can be downloaded free of charge from the official plugin directory.